-Q&A: Is It True Pregnant Women Shouldn't Take Baths?
+Is It True Pregnant Women Shouldn't Take Baths?

-No, baths are safe (and super-relaxing!) during pregnancy, but you do need to watch the water temperature.
-Pregnant women should never let their core body temp get higher than 102.2°F—especially in the first trimester—since there may be a greater risk for baby to be born with defects in the brain and spinal cord.
+Not at all!
+(Sigh of relief.)
+Baths are safe, not to mention super-relaxing, when you’re pregnant—but you do need to watch the water temperature.
+Pregnant women shouldn’t let their core body temperature get higher than 102.2°F, especially in the first trimester, since there may be a greater risk for baby to be born with brain and spinal cord defects.
 But you’re not likely to overheat in a bathtub, since the water cools over time and your upper body is actually out of the water.